Alaswadi/projects/README.md

 3. Access the application at `http://localhost:5000`

+### Option 3: Coolify Deployment

+For Coolify deployment, use the simplified configuration:

+1. Use `Dockerfile.simple` as your Dockerfile
+2. Use `coolify-docker-compose.yml` for Docker Compose deployment
+3. Set environment variables in Coolify:
+   - `FLASK_ENV=production`
+   - `FLASK_DEBUG=0`
+   - `PYTHONUNBUFFERED=1`

+See `COOLIFY_DEPLOYMENT.md` for detailed Coolify deployment instructions.

 ## Usage

 1. **Enter Domain**: Input the target domain (e.g., `example.com`) in the web interface